maptiler/manual/demoversion.rst

 Software activation in a virtual machine
 --------

-The activation process for MapTiler running in a virtual machine requires online activation only via environment variable `MAPTILER_LICENSE`.
+The activation process for MapTiler Engine running in a virtual machine requires online activation only via environment variable `MAPTILER_LICENSE`.
 The software will be automatically deactivated in the end.

 Example on Windows OS ::